GetDKAN/dkan/docs/source/user-guide/guide_local_files.rst

     [notice] Queued import for 5c10426922cb88f20d3f5a2ae45d2f11

-Now we run cron, or we can run the specific queue:
+Now we run cron at least twice, or we can run the specific queue:

 .. prompt:: bash $